Testing

 simdeck maestro test flow.yaml --artifacts-dir artifacts/maestroSupported commands include launchApp, openLink, tapOn, inputText, eraseText, pressKey, assertVisible, assertNotVisible, scrollUntilVisible, swipe, takeScreenshot, and waitForAnimationToEnd.
 Unsupported Maestro commands fail clearly so the flow can be adjusted or the compatibility layer can be expanded.

-Repository Tests
+Repository tests

 Normal unit and client tests: